 Once an application is complete, a case manager will be in contact with you to review the application and help you gather the additional information needed to complete the process.

-You may contact either Jim Kockler or Kara Amidon and we will assist you with the application process.
+You may contact either Thomas Patterson or McKayla Freeborn and we will assist you with the application process.
 814-544-7315.

 Application: Federal Emergency Rent Assistance Application

 What is the Emergency Rental Assistance Program?